AdobeDocs/workfront.en/help/classic/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/create-custom-tabs.md

 &#42;To find out what plan or license type you have, contact your Workfront administrator.

-## Add a custom tab to a Workfront area or object
+## Add a custom tab to a Workfront area or object {#add-a-custom-tab-to-a-workfront-area-or-object}

 Before you can create a custom tab, you must build a dashboard with all the information you want to display on the tab.
 You may also build an external page.
 For more information about building dashboards, see the article [Create a dashboard](../../../reports-and-dashboards/dashboards/creating-and-managing-dashboards/create-dashboard.md).